andyinthemachine/WorkoutMetApp/README.md

 #### **Authors  -** **Andrew Ulrich**, **Christian Pak**, **Jeff Andony**, **Steve Archibald**

+#### Tracks workouts and calories burned for each user based on user weight and met/duration of exercises.

 ##### Front end/client side is React Native in Expo development environment
 ##### MongoDB Atlas backend for cloud data with Stitch

 ##### Features data persistence using MongoDB database.
 ##### Implements full CRUD - creation, updating, and delelting of workout data from Cloud database
-#### Tracks workouts and calories burned for each user based on user weight and met/duration of exercises.
-#### Provides ability to switch to completed list and return to main list
+##### Provides ability to switch data to completed list and return to main list

 ##### Gif Preview
 ![GifPreview](/React-Native-Workout-App.gif)